Double Decreases: Left Right Center - 18 Methods

 Advanced Double Decreases

-Advanced double decrease techniques aren't scary — they're just a bit more complex than the basic double decrease techniques.
+Advanced double decrease methods aren't scary — they're just a bit more complex than the basic double decrease methods.

 Note: Make sure to execute the slip stitch accurately — don’t mix up knitwise and purlwise.